CloudKidStudio/project-grunt/README.md

-**clean-libs** | Delete all downloaded Bower components and library build files **qa** | Build the project in debug mode and run in the web browser by running a NodeJS server **run** | Preview the deploy index.html file in a web browser by running a NodeJS server **build** | Compile a full build of the project and libraries.
-With no arguments, performs a release build.
-Calling it as **build:dev**, performs a debug build
-**version** | Control the project versioning, and update the version number in **build.json** and **bower.json**.
+**clean-libs** | Delete all downloaded Bower components and library build files **qa** | Build the project in debug mode and run in the web browser by running a NodeJS server **run** | Preview the deploy index.html file in a web browser by running a NodeJS server **version** | Control the project versioning, and update the version number in **build.json** and **bower.json**.
 This task requires a single argument, for instance, **version:1.0.0** (uses the [Semantic Version](http://semver.org/) format) or increment the version using **version:major**, **version:minor** or **version:patch**.
 Change the version _before_ doing a build.

 ## Build File